Set Current Location

 Come, live-in a castle at the Schloss Rheinfels.
 The establishment is a splendid piece of artwork that welcomes guests to a land of style, relaxation and luxurious comforts.
 The rooms here are cozy, comfortable and come with modern amenities.
 The hotel offers world class services and amenities like a spa, in-house restaurants and a cafe, a fitness center, meeting rooms and a bar.
 Loaded with comforts, a stay here is surely worth the money.

 Perched atop a green hill which towers over a picturesque lake, Rheinstein Castle is a dazzling portrait of medieval charm and splendor, with every nook and cranny bearing traces of its historical lineage.
-Nestled amid thick and verdant foliage, the splendid architectural specimen features exposed brickwork, a portcullis and a drawbridge, with the main structure being flanked by impressive towers surrounded by a garden abundant in grape vine.
-The interior is as much a delight as the exterior; expansive chambers are adorned in elegant decor which accentuate their old-school nuances, weaving a striking tapestry for awed tourists to admire.
+Nestled amid thick and verdant foliage, the splendid architectural specimen features exposed brickwork, a portcullis and a drawbridge, with the main structure being flanked by impressive towers surrounded by a garden abundant in grapevine.
+The interior is as much a delight as the exterior; expansive chambers are adorned in elegant decor which accentuates their old-school nuances, weaving a striking tapestry for awed tourists to admire.
 Traipse through the hallways as you absorb a wealth of information afforded by insightful displays or make a pit stop at the on-site restaurant to recharge and replenish your strength.
 The castle also incorporates other attractions like the elaborately carved chapel and a magnificent room named the Knight's Hall which is hailed for its resplendent stained glass windows.

 Germany is a land known for its magnificent castles and almost every city has at least one of its own.
 Overlooking the river, Schloss Stolzenfels is situated on the outskirts of the ancient city of Koblenz.
 This medieval castle was built by Arnold von Isenburg, the Archbishop of Trier and used as a toll station.
 Later it was the office of the Electorate of Trier.
 During the Nine Years War, it was damaged by the French and was in ruin for 150 years.
 It was gifted to Frederick William IV of Prussia in 1815.
 He delegated Karl Friedrich Schinkel to rebuild the building.
 The neoclassic architect turned it into a beautiful neo-Gothic building.
 It was the Prussian King's favorite summertime residence.
 Take a stroll through the gardens, halls and royal rooms of this romantic castle to get a glimpse into the past.